-Liposuction is one of the most requested cosmetic surgery procedures at the Breast and Body Center of Austin and is an ideal way to remove a small amount of fat from problem areas.
+Liposuction is one of the most requested cosmetic surgery procedures at Snyder Plastic Surgery at The Breast and Body Center and is an ideal way to remove a small amount of fat from problem areas.
 Exercise and dieting may not be enough to look lean and tight, since it may leave some stubborn pockets of fat untouched.
 Liposuction surgery is typically performed on the legs, hips, stomach, inner and outer thighs, buttock, arms, chin, knees, and ankles.
 The concept of liposuction is surprisingly simple.
 Liposuction is a surgical technique that improves the body’s contour by removing excess fat from deposits located between the skin and muscle.
 Liposuction involves the use of a small stainless-steel tube, called a cannula.
 Fat removal is accomplished as the suction cannula creates tiny tunnels through the fatty layers.
 After surgery, these tiny tunnels collapse and thus result in an improved body contour.
 The end result of a liposuction procedure is a more toned, tighter physique, and a shapelier body.
 If you are interested in liposuction surgery, please contact us to find out more.
 Austin, TX board-certified Plastic and Reconstructive Surgeon Dr. Ned Snyder IV can explore all of the options available with liposuction with you in a confidential conversation in our office.

 Liposuction is a cosmetic surgery that removes stubborn fat from areas of the body that are resistant to diet and exercise.
 Men and women most commonly remove fat from the stomach, hips, lower back, thighs, arms, chin, and chest.
 Liposuction is an outpatient procedure performed under general anesthesia at a hospital or accredited surgery center.
 The length of time in surgery is dependent on how many areas will be addressed.
 It can be a stand-alone surgery or combined with other procedures.
 However, Dr. Snyder may suggest performing the surgeries over a period of time for safety.